nmpowell/carbon-intensity-forecast-tracking/README.md

 The JSON format isn't great for parsing and plotting values.
 Instead wrangle into a CSV.

 1. From the JSON we have downloaded, get the "from" timestamps.

+"The carbon intensity of electricity is a measure of how much CO2 emissions are produced per kilowatt hour of electricity consumed."
+Units, including forecast values, are usually gCO2/kWh.

+Datetimes are all in UTC, in the format 2018-09-17T23:00:00